galbiston/geosparql-fuseki/README.md

 ## Getting Started

-GeoSPARQL Fuskei can be accessed as an embedded server using Maven etc. from Maven Central.
+GeoSPARQL Fuskei can be accessed as an embedded server using Maven etc. from Maven Central or run from the command line.
+SPARQL queries directly on Jena Datasets and Models can be done using the GeoSPARQL Jena project (https://github.com/galbiston/geosparql-jena).

 ```
 <dependency>